Core Concepts

 • Linear Scalability: Metadata and data capacity scale horizontally as you add more workers.

-• Low Latency: The client can resolve metadata and data locations in a single network hop.
+• Low Latency: Clients can resolve metadata and data locations in a single network hop.

 2. Unified Namespace